‘Bold And The Beautiful’ Recap For Tuesday, March 12: Flo Throws Reese’s Money In His Face

 They then talked about Spencer Fashions.
 Wyatt reassured her that the deal was still going forward when she expressed some concerns.
 Talk turned to their relationship.
 Sally told Wyatt that she had given up on men until he came into her life.
 She said that she owed everything she had to him.

 Hope (Annika Noelle) and Liam talked about their evening with Wyatt, Sally, and Florence Fulton (Katrina Bowden).
-Per Soap Central, they marveled that Sally hadn’t shown any signs of jealousy towards Flo.
+Per Soap Central, they marveled that Sally hadn’t shown any signs of jealousy toward Flo.
 They were interrupted by a knock on the door.

 Tiffany (Maile Brady) was at the door.
 She was there to drop off some new designs.
 Before she left, she also told Hope how sorry she was about Beth.
 After Tiffany left, Hope told Liam that she wanted to get to know Flo better.
 She noted that Flo really wanted her to have another child.
 Liam encouraged Hope and told her that she would always be Beth’s mother.